Psychological Testing for Kids & Adults

 - Explain that children learn in different ways and that testing will help parents and teachers understand how s/he learns best.

 Your evaluating psychologist can address any additional concerns you or your child may have about the assessment process.

 Psychological testing involves administration, scoring, and interpretation of tests; it also requires the psychologist to prepare a written report and meet with parents to review the results.
-The cost for a full assessment is determined by the total number of hours required by the psychologist(s) to complete the full evaluation process from testing time with your child to results review session with you, at the rate of $180/hour.
+The cost for a full assessment is determined by the total number of hours required by the psychologist(s) to complete the full evaluation process from testing time with your child to results review session with you.
 The cost of testing varies depending on the battery of tests required and will be determined during your intake evaluation.

 If paying out-of-network or privately, a partial payment or full payment may be required on the day of testing depending on your provider, with the balance due at your results review appointment.
-If we will be billing your insurance, the “patient portion” (copay, coinsurance or an applicable deductible) will be due at the start of your appointments.
-Currently we are billing for Premera/ Lifewise, Regence, and First Choice Network plans only for these services.
-If your plan is not one of these, you will pay the full cost of the assessment, then submit the required information to your plan for reimbursement to you.
+If we will be billing your insurance, the "patient portion" (copay, coinsurance or an applicable deductible) will be due at the start of your appointments.
+Further details about payment and cost will be discussed with your provider.

 - Is the cost of psychological testing covered?